 - Ned is a cobot based on Ubuntu 18.04 and ROS (Robot Operating System) Melodic, a complete open-source solution designed for robotics.

-- With ROS, Ned has a set of libraries to design programs from the simplest to the most complex to meet your needs in a flexible way.
+- With ROS, Ned has a set of libraries to design programs from the simplest to the most complex to meet your needs flexibly.

 By using Ned for education or research, you benefit from a collaborative robot with applications that are faithful to the industrial reality:

-- Using a visual programming method for the simplest processes (Blockly, similar to Scratch),
+- Using a visual programming method for the most straightforward processes (Blockly, similar to Scratch),

-- Creating programs to carry out more complex processes, whether it is robotic programs designed for one robot, multi-robot, artificial intelligence for vision, IoT…
+- Creating programs to carry out more complex processes, whether automated programs designed for one robot, multi-robot, artificial intelligence for vision, IoT…

 - Prototyping complete industrial scenarios such as “pick & place” (taking an object to move it), “pick & pack” (taking an object to insert it into a packaging) …